bitcointranscripts/bitcointranscripts/chaincode-labs/chaincode-podcast/schnorr-musig-frost-and-more.md

 Speaker 1: 00:00:19

-So while you were out being the Bitcoin ambassador that we depend on you to be, I was here stuck in the cold talking to Tim and Peter and I thought it was a good conversation.
+So while you were out being the Bitcoin ambassador that we depended on you to be, I was here stuck in the cold talking to Tim and Peter and I thought it was a good conversation.
 Yeah.
 I don't think I let you down too much.